 The January 1940 remarks of Mr. McRae were filled with the greatest enthusiasm since the start of the Great Depression, at least from an economic standpoint.
-He specifically recognized the warring European nations and the large amount of blood shed.
+He specifically recognized the warring European nations and a large amount of bloodshed.
 In his 1941 remarks, Mr. McRae said much the same thing, that economically things were better, but was due to the European War.

 In the July 1941 board meeting, President McRae states "Business for July has been the best from a standpoint of activity since 1929 and increasing each day."

 The bank's assets go back over $1 million in 1941, and with the events of December 7th, 1941, the Great Depression was officially over.

 At the shareholders' annual meeting of January 1942, President McRae noted that the new war had caused the bank's business for 1941 to be good, but the downside was that commodity prices had increased significantly.
 Even crop and cattle loans were good for the first time in years.
 The 2nd Army had selected Prescott as its headquarters for maneuvers, and as a result, the town was "run over" with soldiers and their business.
 The Proving Ground in Hope opened in 1941 and many Prescott and Nevada County residents were employed there.
 These new businesses resulted in an increase in new accounts for the bank.
 Additionally, Lafayette County hit oil and this business spilled over to Nevada County.
 President McRae stated that the oil royalty lease money was a "Godsend to many farmers."